TanveerAliS/TanveerAliS/README.md

 I’m full-stack developer, always trying to learn something new and grow by utilizing both the logical and creative parts of the brain.
 I’m a proactive, confident, and communicatively strong person, always looking ahead to the future.
 Feel free to reach out in case you want to just get in touch also.

-⚡ Currently Working as Engineering Tech lead at Expertlead.
+⚡ Currently Working as Senior Software Engineer at Falconi.

 🔭 I’m currently working on ReactJS, NodeJS, go Lang and Elastic search